Operations

 6 bottlenecks in influencer marketing (and ideas to alleviate them)

 The easiest way to gain more momentum is to list out your biggest bottlenecks, and figure out how to alleviate them.
-Here are six common ones, with some ideas on how to tackle it each.
+Here are six common ones, with some ideas on how to tackle each.

 1: Low autonomy within a team